andrewluetgers/ngTest/README.md

 ### Strings
 Strings define either angular modules to load or dependencies to inject.
-The difference is determined by the convention of dependencies having the fully qualified angular name with suffix. e.g. 'momentFormatFilter' instead of just 'momentFormat'
+The difference is determined by the convention of appending ":" to module names e.g. "myApp:"
+Also remember to use the fully qualified angular name for dependencies e.g. 'momentFormatFilter' instead of just 'momentFormat'

 ### Anonymous Functions